 She asked at the end:

-What changes will you make, to reduce your use of plastic and support projects globally?
+What changes will we make, to reduce our use of plastic and support projects globally?

 The Marine Conservation Society run 'The Plastic Challenge' which asks that you give up 'single use' plastic for a month.
 What does 'single use plastic' include?
-All packaging, straws for starters!
+All packaging that can't be reused, for starters!

 Biodegradable?
 Recyclable?Worldwide, only about 7% of plastic is recycled.

 Exposed to air, water, light and heat, plastic does break down but it never biodegrades.
 The very small particles are still plastic.
-Micro plastics are called mermaid's tears.
+Micro plastics are known as 'mermaid's tears'.
 It takes 450-1000 years for plastic to degrade.
-8 million tons are dumped in ocean each year.
-1 in 3 marine species are affected.
-They mistake the plastic bags for jelly fish and eat them.
-Fish mistake plastics for food as they still smell like the food that was in it.
+8 million tons are dumped in the ocean each year.

 Easy Wins - Easy changes To MakeThere are certain things you can do, without too much hassle.

 1. Use soap and not liquid soap